jokertools12/xelo-tools/docs/DeploymentToXeloTools.md

 The deployed application has the following structure:

 - **Frontend**: Served from the root URL (https://xelo.tools)
-- **Backend API**: Available at /api path (https://xelo.tools/api)
+- **Backend API**: Available at a separate domain (https://api.xelo.tools)
-- **Uploads**: Available at /uploads path (https://xelo.tools/uploads)
+- **Uploads**: Available at the backend domain (https://api.xelo.tools/uploads)
-- **Public Assets**: Available at /public path (https://xelo.tools/public)
+- **Public Assets**: Available at the backend domain (https://api.xelo.tools/public)

-This configuration uses a single domain for both frontend and backend, simplifying deployment and avoiding CORS issues.
+This configuration uses separate domains for frontend and backend, providing better domain organization and scalability while requiring proper CORS configuration.